-MANUALLY STARTING THE UNIT
+MANUAL STARTING OF THE UNIT

-All units equipped with the Power ZoneTM controller will initially start up in Stop mode.
+All units equipped with the Power ZoneTM controller which will initially start up in Stop mode.
 Use the following procedure to start the generator in Manual mode:

 1. Move the Control Power switch to ON (I).